BlueSpaceCatno2/BSC-DOS-PRE-RELEASE/README.md

  vist https://github.com/WesternGamer 's page, he helped with a decent ammount of code.

+ !!NOTCE!!
+THE FOLLOWING CODE INTENTIONALLY LACKS SOME FEATURES!
+THIS IS A PRE - RELEASE MODEL!

 Instructions:
 on start you can type - help for a list of commands.